Multi-Subarray FD-RIS Enhanced Multi-user Wireless Networks: With Joint Distance-Angle Beamforming

 To address this issue, the frequency diverse RIS (FD-RIS) proposed in \cite{xiaoFD-RIS2024} provides a feasible solution.
 Its core idea can be summarized as follows: when time modulation techniques are used to periodically alter the phase shifts of RIS, the incident signal will be scattered into a series of harmonic signals according to Fourier series expansion theory.
 Each harmonic frequency has a frequency offset relative to the centre carrier frequency, and the size of this offset is determined by the harmonic order and the time modulation period.
 Based on this principle, the authors of \cite{xiaoFD-RIS2024} have verified the joint distance-angle beamforming capability of the FD-RIS through both theoretical analysis and numerical simulations.
-Moreover, the comprehensive simulations conducted in \cite{xiaoFD-RIS2024} demonstrate that the FD-RIS can concentrate over threefold signal energy towards users in contrast to conventional RIS, thereby significantly improve the energy efficiency.